cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 };
 ```

-This mixin implements a "drag-to-define-a-circle" deliniation mechanism, and as such plugs its methods into `BaseTool` API for dealing with appropriate user input such as down/touch, drag and release for both mouse and touch interactions.
+This mixin implements a "drag-to-define-a-circle" delineation mechanism, and as such plugs its methods into `BaseTool` API for dealing with appropriate user input such as down/touch, drag and release for both mouse and touch interactions.

 The `renderToolData` function renders the circle to the canvas whilst dilineation is in process.